 Complexity research also shows us how normal abnormal events are.
 Each abnormal event by itself is rare but put together they form a major part of the managing product development.
 This is what causes development models and process models such as PROPS to create more problems than they solve.

 Complexity research also show that groups in which people work together and share information have a superior ability to solve complex problems.
 A team can generate more versatility and more inner complexity, which is necessary for understanding increased complexity in the surrounding world.

 This explains why mission tactics, teamwork, and other decentralized working methods are better than top-down efforts such as order management and target management.

 The History of Agile Product Development – Pulse

-We have few roles, namely vice-president, marketing director, development director, program director, mission director and Pulse project manager.
-The program director is the equivalent of a product owner within Scrum and general in mission command.
+We have few roles, as CEO/site manager, marketing director, development director, program manager, assignment manager and project manager.
+The program manager is the equivalent of a product owner within Scrum and general in mission command.